petergregg/Content/Blog/Articles/Deploy AKS with Terraform and Store Terraform State in Azure Storage.md

     $env:TF_VAR_PRINCIPAL_ID = "{YourServicePrincipalObjectId}"
     ```

-    !NOTE: Environment variables that are named using the pattern `TF_VAR_` can be directly accessed via terraform config.
+    !NOTE: Environment variables that are named using the pattern `TF_VAR_` can be directly accessed via Terraform config.

-# Create an Azure Storage Account with Terraform for remote state
+# Create an Azure Storage Account with Terraform for Remote State

 1. Create a new folder in **Visual Studio Code**, named `tf-state`.
-Add a file named `main.tf` into the `tf-state` folder and paste the following terraform configuration into it.
+Add a file named `main.tf` into the `tf-state` folder and paste the following Terraform configuration into it.

     ```
     terraform {